NHSDigital/communications-manager-api/docs/tests/development/generic/too_many_requests.md

 **Asserts**
 - Response returns a 200 OK
-- Response returns the expected error message body
+- Response returns the expected message body

 ### Scenario: An API consumer submitting requests when exceeding the global app quota rate limit